 WHEREAS, the Undertaking may cause adverse effects to archaeological sites that have been or may be determined eligible for the NRHP pursuant to 36 CFR § 60.4(d) but which hold significance to descendant tribes for reasons other than or in addition to data potential.
 FHWA and ADOT have acknowledged such significance and agree that one such site, AZ T:14:115(ASM), warrants preservation in place.
-Site AZ T:14:115(ASM) is a prehistoric Huhugam site with artifact caches, trail segments, and petroglyphs.
-It is considered culturally significant to the Gila River Indian Community, Salt River Pima-Maricopa Indian Community, Ak-chin Indian Community, and Tohono O'odham Nation.
-The site has the potential to be a traditional cultural property pursuant to National Register Bulletin 38 (Guidelines for Evaluating and Documenting Traditional Cultural Properties).
+Site AZ T:14:115(ASM), known colloquially as the Rainbow Valley Petroglyph Site, is a prehistoric Huhugam site with artifact caches, trail segments, and petroglyphs.
+It is considered culturally significant to the Salt River Pima-Maricopa Indian Community, Ak-chin Indian Community, and Tohono O'odham Nation.
+In a letter dated June 2, 2021, the Gila River Indian Community identified the site as a traditional cultural property, sensu National Register Bulletin 38 (Guidelines for Evaluating and Documenting Traditional Cultural Properties).
 ADOT has committed to the avoidance of adverse effects upon AZ T:14:115(ASM), in association with this Undertaking; and